microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 # Introduction<a name="introduction"></a>

-The MPLAB® Code Configurator RNBD\(TBD\)/[RN487x](https://www.microchip.com/wwwproducts/en/RN4870) BLE Modules Library allows quick and easy<br /> configuration of the C code generated software driver based upon the user’s selected API<br /> features available from the MCC Library.
-Generated Driver code supports use of either<br /> BLE Module with use of a AVR device.
+The MPLAB® Code Configurator (MCC) RNBD\(TBD\)/[RN487x](https://www.microchip.com/wwwproducts/en/RN4870) BLE Modules Library allows to promptly configure the C code-generated software driver, based on the user’s selected API features available in the MCC Library.
+The Generated Driver code can support the BLE module using a AVR device

-The library module uses a Graphic User Interface \(GUI\) presented by MCC within MPLABX<br /> which allows for selection of desired configuration, and custom configurations of the<br /> protocol.
-Customized C code is generated within the MPLABX project, in a folder named<br /> "MCC Generated Files".
+The library module uses a Graphic User Interface (GUI) provided by the MCC, used to set the configuration, and the custom configurations of the protocol.
+The Customized C code is generated within the MPLAB X project, in a folder named "MCC Generated Files".

 This Library uses \(1\) UART, \(1\) GPIO, and DELAY support at minimal.